Hessabra/PokIcone/README.md

-# ⛰️ POKICONE - VSCode Pokemon Icon
+# ⛰️ POKICONE - VSCode and Iterm Pokemon Icon

 Beautiful icons for MacOS users and Pokemon lovers.